terribleherbst/homepage/src/blog/javaland_talk.md

 ```

-* As you can see the AngularJS framwork uses a MVC Pattern with Dependency injection.
-So you can write well structured testable code in JavaScript.
+* As you can see the AngularJS framwork uses a MVC Pattern with Dependency Injection.
+So you *can* write well structured testable code in JavaScript.
 * The project includes a JavaScript Testcase which can be run using the [Karma framework](https://karma-runner.github.io/).
 It is running in an actual browser of your choice and executed whenever you change your JavaScript code.

 # Checkout and try